 Replication: Additional analyses

 To our understanding, one of the major weaknesses of the target article is in their decision to dichotomize a continuous measure.
 In the replication, we supplemented the original analyses with additional analyses treating numeracy scores as intended - a continuous variable.
-Therefore, in Studies 1, 2, 3 and 4 we conducted linear regression and in Study 3 will conducted an extra correlational analysis for bowl choice.
+Therefore, in Studies 1, 2, 3 and 4 we conducted correlational analyses and in Study 3 we conducted an extra independent t-test for bowl choice.

 Extensions

-Linear regression will be used for confidence level and numeracy scale score.
+We conducted correlational analyses for confidence level and numeracy scale score.

 Exclusion criteria